MattiaSarti/yolo-to-help-protect-the-great-barrier-reef/docs/README.md

 ## Compliance

 I am sharing neither the competition dataset nor any trained model, according to Kaggle's rules (as confirmed [here](/.gitignore)).
-Only low-resolution pictures of few examples as employed for this documentation.
+Only low-resolution pictures of few examples are employed for this documentation.